cheeriojs/cheerio/Readme.md

 Methods for getting and modifying attributes.

 #### .val(value)
 Method for getting and setting the value of input, select, and textarea.
-Note: Support for map, and functions have not been added yet.
+Note: Support for `map`, and `function` has not been added yet.

     $('input[type="text"]').val()
     => input_text